workshop

 northlimit=40.853;

-2. Be sure to run INSTALL spatial; and LOAD spatial; before running the query.
+2. A basic places query looks like this.
+Note: Be sure to run INSTALL spatial; and LOAD spatial; before running the query.
 DuckDB does not automatically load the spatial extension.

 SELECT